Bipolar Thermoelectric Josephson Engine

-To assess the predicted bipolar thermoelectric effect \cite{Marchegiani2020}, we measured the subgap $IV$ characteristics of the BTJE at a bath temperature of $30$ mK while directly injecting power ($P_{in}$) in S$_1$.
-Power injection raises the temperature of $S_1$ above the bath value, thereby generating a thermal gradient across the interferometer (i.e., $\delta T=T_1-T_2>0$) \cite{Giazotto2006,Fornieri2017}.
-Since the Josephson coupling is detrimental for thermoelectricity \cite{Marchegiani2020_2}, we flux-biased the SQUID at $\Phi=0.33\Phi_0$ in order to minimize the supercurrent flowing through the interferometer.
-For finite input power (i.e., for $P_{in}\geq10$ pW), the subgap quasiparticles current flows against the bias voltage ($IV<0$), thus displaying the \textit{absolute negative} conductance (ANC) \cite{Spivak,Ger1}, which signals thermoelectric generation (see Fig. \ref{Fig2}a) \cite{Marchegiani2020}.
-Differently from other known thermoelectric effects \cite{Ashcroft1976}, the BTJE shows \textit{bipolar} power generation, i.e., the ANC appears for both positive and negative values of $V$ at \emph{given} temperature gradient.
-These unique anti-symmetric thermoelectric $IV$ characteristics [$I(-V)=-I(V)$] stem from PH symmetry of the two superconducting leads.
-In general, the experimental $IV$ traces are in agreement with the theoretical behavior obtained by computing the quasiparticle current (black dashed line) in the presence of a non-linear temperature gradient \cite{Marchegiani2020} (see Methods for details).
+For nonzero input power (i.e., for $P_{in}\geq10$ pW, see SI for details about the input power generation), the subgap quasiparticles current flows against the bias voltage ($IV<0$), thus displaying the \textit{absolute negative} conductance (ANC) \cite{Spivak,Ger1}, which signals thermoelectric generation (see Fig. \ref{Fig2}a) \cite{Marchegiani2020}.
+Differently from other known thermoelectric effects \cite{Ashcroft1976}, the BTJE shows \textit{bipolar} power generation, i.e., the ANC appears for both positive and negative values of $V$ at a \emph{given} temperature gradient without any external action on the electronic configuration of the superconductors.
+This unique anti-symmetric thermoelectric $IV$ characteristics [$I(-V)=-I(V)$] stem from PH symmetry of the two superconducting leads.
+In general, the experimental $IV$ traces are in agreement with the theoretical behavior obtained by computing the quasiparticle current (black dashed line) in the presence of a nonlinear temperature gradient \cite{Marchegiani2020} (see Methods and SI for details).
 When the input power is too large (i.e., for $P_{in}\gtrsim400$ pW), the thermoelectricity vanishes, and the $IV$ characteristics show the conventional dissipative behavior (see the red curve in Fig. \ref{Fig2}a).
-This power dependence is highlighted by the thermovoltage ($V_{th}$), i.e., the finite potential drop occurring across the BTJE when $I(V_{th})=0$.
+This power dependence is highlighted by the thermovoltage ($V_{th}$), i.e., the nonzero potential drop occurring across the BTJE when $I(V_{th})=0$.
 For linear thermoelectricity this quantity corresponds to the Seebeck voltage \cite{Benenti2017}.
 In our measurements, the thermovoltage obtains values as large as $\sim\pm 150\;\mu$V for the lowest heating power of $10$ pW, in good agreement with theory (see dashed line in Fig. \ref{Fig2}b).
 In contrast to linear thermoelectricity, by increasing $P_{in}$ (and therefore at larger temperature gradients) yields a monotonic reduction of the absolute value of both polarities of $V_{th}$, until reaching full suppression around $400$ pW.